Can't find Software Update on Mac? Here are fixes

 Remove suspicious software

 Occasionally, questionable software and scripts can make their way onto your computer, creating conflicts with first-party programs and causing trouble in the background.
-To detect these suspicious scripts, you can download an app like CleanMyMac X, which has a built-in malware removal tool to conduct an exhaustive examination of your entire system with just a few clicks.
+To detect these suspicious scripts, you can download an app like CleanMyMac, which has a built-in malware removal tool to conduct an exhaustive examination of your entire system with just a few clicks.

-Here’s how to use CleanMyMac X:
+Here’s how to use CleanMyMac:

 1. Install and open the app.